-- is degraded from 0% to 2.32% (d-Prime from 2.91 to 2.62).
-While perfect 400 separation in the first case is certainly also attributable to the size of the dataset, the degradation is clearly visible, taking also the large number of 5 combinations of 2 modalities in a single authentication attempt in our particular setup into account.
-Further m-spoofing of faces and fingerprints suggest an increase of - abs.
-2-3% using sum rule for every additional spoofed sample (EERs of 2.32%405 to 12.24% for 1-5 spoofs), which is even more pronounced compared to previous fingerprint-only experiments [10] and spoofing of all samples did not always lead to acceptance (due to degraded accuracy of spoofed samples).
-The ROCs in Figs. 6, 7 illustrate the degradation for sum and median rules, respectively. - 410
+case is certainly also attributable to the size of the dataset, the degradation is clearly visible, taking also the large number of 5 combinations of 2 modalities in a single authentication attempt in our particular setup into account.
+Further m-spoofing of faces and fingerprints suggest an increase of abs.
+2-3% using sum rule for every additional spoofed sample (EERs of 2.32-12.24% for 1-5 spoofs), which is even more pronounced compared to previous fingerprint-only experiments [10] and spoofing of all samples did not always lead to acceptance (due to degraded accuracy of spoofed samples).
+The ROCs in Figs. 6 and 7 illustrate the degradation for sum and median rules, respectively.

 In contrast to previous experiments on fingerprints only, median rule has shown to be even more successful in combining results.
-There is little difference between 0-spoof, 1-spoof, and 2-spoof samples (EERs of 0.42%, 0.87%, and 1.20%), suggesting better tolerance versus spoofing attempts clearly outperforming the sum-rule.
+There is little difference between 0-spoof, 1-spoof, and 2-spoof samples (EERs of 0.42%, 0.87%, and 1.20%), suggesting better tolerance vs. spoofing attempts clearly outperforming the sum-rule.
 However, this comes at a price of clearly degraded initial performance.
-Further, results indicated that the underlying distributions 415 have a huge impact on the performance of the median rule (reported results refer to min-max-normalized scores).
+Further, results indicated that the underlying distributions have a huge impact on the performance of the median rule (reported results refer to min-max-normalised scores).
 It is therefore important to consider learning distributions beforehand and employ a proper normalisation method.
 If median rule is extended to median filtering, the low 0% EER of 0-spoofs can be retained and still a better spoofing resistance than sum rule is observed.
-The product 420 rule performed slightly worse than sum rule with 1-5 spoof EERs of 3.35% to 15.72%.
+The product rule performed slightly worse than sum rule with 1-5 spoof EERs of 3.35-15.72%.

-As an interesting side-aspect of the evaluation conducted in this paper, the effect of face-only versus fingerprint-only spoofing is investigated.
-If al425 ways a specific modality is spoofed, a clear discrepancy of spoofing success can be observed: for 1-spoof spoofing restricted to spoofing the face image only (without spoofing detection) 7.33% EER is obtained (using sum rule), whereas fingerprint-only spoofing results in 1.19% EER.
+As an interesting side-aspect of the evaluation conducted in this paper, the effect of face-only vs. fingerprint-only spoofing is investigated.
+If always a specific modality is spoofed, a clear discrepancy of spoofing success can be observed: for 1-spoof spoofing restricted to spoofing the face image only (without spoofing detection) 7.33% EER is obtained (using sum rule), whereas fingerprint-only spoofing results in 1.19% EER.
 This underlines the difficulty of finding suitable counter-spoofing fusion methods being able to tackle these different shifts in distributions.
-Note, however the quality of the employed face database was also very challenging and thus impacting on this result.
-Experiments continue with the setup using random selection of spoofing samples (i.e. 20% probability to spoof face and 4x20% probability to spoof fingerprint).
+Note that however the quality of the employed